demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

-1. Make sure the needed permissions are granted for the app registration, e.g. for Microsoft Graph User: API/Permission name `Directory.AccessAsUser.All` of type `Delegated`.
+1. Make sure the needed permissions are granted for the app registration, e.g., for Microsoft Graph User: API/Permission name `Directory.AccessAsUser.All` of type `Delegated`.
 2. The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
 If you are not sure what to set, you can use `https://localhost`.
 3. Enter your client ID in the *ID* parameter field.
 4. Enter your client secret in the *Key* parameter field.